drangara/MFIX-Exa/docs/source_docs/inputs/InputsPlotFiles.rst

 `Ascent <ascent.readthedocs.io>`_ has been integrated into MFIX-Exa for *in situ* visualization.
-For codes that have been built with Ascent support, the following inputs must be preceded by "ascent" and specifies the ascent actions for fluid and/or particles.
+For codes that have been built with Ascent support, the following inputs must be preceded by "ascent." and specifies the ascent actions for fluid and/or particles.
 The frequency which these are called is controlled by `ascent_int` or `ascent_per_approx`, see above.
 Note that if an ascent pipeline is being included in a GPU build/run, then you must enable managed memory,